 We call our Flash Mob 2021 collection Human+Nature—it captures seasonal colours into beautiful skeins of yarn.
 This collection will bring out our human emotions, stimulate our senses, tickle our creative minds, and they will awaken our long forgotten memories.

-This month's Flash Mob is called Eager.
+March's Flash Mob is called Eager.

 It might still be cold, but something feels different.
 Maybe it’s that the sun stays out a little longer.
 Perhaps there’s more moisture in the air as snow begins to melt.
 After months of whiteness, we long to see hints of colour.
 It might not be obvious to the eyes, but spring is near.

 Eager is dyed by the artists at Hand Maiden, on three individual 56 gram skeins of Casbah heavy fingering weight, merino cashmere nylon yarn.
 Presented in a long braid, each individual colour plays together, mingling and matching with each other, inspired by and dyed to compliment this image.

 Each braid of Eager comes with a beautiful custom leather patch made by Brickbubble.

 Ball Weight: 56 gr / 2 oz (three skeins equals 168 grams in total)

 Ball Length: 162 m / 175 yds (three skeins equals 486 meters in total)

 Needle Size: 3.0mm / US 2

 Yarn Fibre: 80% Merino, 10% Cashmere, 10% Nylon